Table of Contents

 Unlike old-style annual reviews, modern Performance Management is continuous.
 It focuses on setting clear goals and providing regular feedback.
 Also, improving skills, and recognising achievements.
 The aim is to create a system where employees understand their role, stay motivated, and perform effectively.

-How Performance Management Work?
+How Does Performance Management Work?

-Performance Management works by creating a continuous cycle where managers and employees work together to set goals, track progress, and improve performance.
+Performance Management works by creating a continuous cycle where Managers and employees work together to set goals, track progress, and improve performance.
 It ensures that everyone’s efforts align with the company’s objectives.
 Here’s how it works step by step:

 1) Setting Clear Goals:

-Employees and managers decide on specific, measurable, and realistic goals.
+Employees and Managers decide on specific, measurable, and realistic goals.
 Also, these goals give employees a clear direction.

 2) Monitoring Progress: